stormasm/spanish/log/log26.md

 ---

-Nunca podré entender esta situación así que no creas que puedes.
+Nunca podré entender esta situación así que no creas que puedas.
 I will never be able to understand this situation so do not think you can.

 ---